SgtCoDFish/bedrock-bootstrap/07-uart-functions/README.md

 ## Functions First

 One option is to have everything be defined in functions.
-We can choose a convention whereby the `main` or `_start` function is labelled `z`, and insert an unconditional jump to that function when we write the program.
+We can choose a convention whereby the `main` or `_start` function has a label by convention, say `m`, and unconditionally jump to that function when we jump to the program.
 This approach broadly mirrors how a higher-level language such as C or assembly would work.

 The downside to this approach is that no code written for BB0 - i.e. "raw" ASCII machine code - would work without changes.
 That said, who's writing a lot of code in BB0?